-This funder primarily supports nonprofits in Arkansas but some grants go to the Dallas, Texas, area.
+Sturgis primarily supports nonprofits in Arkansas but some grants go to the Dallas, Texas, area.
 Interests are arts, culture, humanities, education, health, and human services.

 This community funder mainly supports local groups in the areas of youth literacy, community development, arts and culture, and the environment.
 Durham, Chatham, Orange, and Wake counties of North Carolina are in focus.

 This funder supports Walker County, Alabama, and the surrounding area on the topics of arts and humanities, children and youth, education, elder care, environment, health and medicine, recreation, and social welfare.